replitbutgit/notepad-minus-minus/README.md

-imagine the world if you could have notepad from windows but *ass*.\n now you don't have to imagine because I made it! aren't I so helpful?\n essentially the only benefit to using this is that it's a file url. if for some reason your school administrators (for example) lock tf out of your chromebook (for example) this could be useful as a text editor. otherwise you probably should get a real text editor\n will be updated as i personally need so that i can edit more text more better
+imagine the world if you could have notepad from windows but *ass*.</br>
+now you don't have to imagine because I made it! aren't I so helpful?</br>
+essentially the only benefit to using this is that it's a file url. if for some reason your school administrators (for example) lock tf out of your chromebook (for example) this could be useful as a text editor. otherwise you probably should get a real text editor</br>
+will be updated as i personally need so that i can edit more text more better